About the Bugcrowd API

 Access tokens are provisioned on a per-user basis and provide authorization to resources based on the user’s role.

-Multiple access tokens can be provisioned per user, and it is possible to revoke access for a token whenever needed by deleting that token.
+Multiple access tokens can be provisioned per user, and it is possible to revoke access for a token by deleting that token.

-Bugcrowd limits API requests to 60 requests / minute / IP Address.
+Bugcrowd limits API requests to 60 requests per minute per IP Address.

 Provisioning Credentials

-To provision access credentials, log in to Bugcrowd and browse to the API Credentials page by clicking on your profile picture and selecting API Credentials
+Log into Bugcrowd and browse to the API Credentials page by clicking on your profile picture in the top right and selecting

 A section with your token credentials will be displayed.
 Make sure you make a note of these credentials before leaving the page.
 The credentials will not be viewable after the page is refreshed or if you move away from this page.